rclone/rclone/docs/content/rc.md

 ```
 Values for "transferring", "checking" and "lastError" are only assigned if data is available.
 The value for "eta" is null if an eta cannot be determined.

+### core/stats-reset: Reset stats.

+This clears counters and errors for all stats or specific stats group if group
+is provided.

+Parameters
+- group - name of the stats group (string)

 ### core/transferred: Returns stats about completed transfers.